Project

 1. The framework of the project should allow for the Lake Constance

-region to explore technical, organizational and economic possibilities
+region to explore technical, organizational and economic

-given to the alternatives for regional development, city development
+Special attention should be given to the alternatives for regional

-and architecture.
+development, city development and architecture.

 2. Further, regional and local effects/ consequences of climate change in the Lake Constance region should be evaluated using the most robust science.
 Likewise, the effects of generating renewable energy shall be thoroughly investigated.